 As a food and travel blogger, I’m always on the search for the most epic dining experiences.
 One of the questions I’m most often asked is “what is the most memorable meal you’ve ever had?”
-Truth is, there is no “one” ultimate experience to recount as each of these moments shine in their own unique way.
+Or, “what’s the best dining experience you remember?”
+Truth is, there is no single experience to recount as each of these moments shine in their own unique way.

 7 Of The Most Epic Dining Experiences In The World